epfl-dlab/quootstrap/README.md

 - Java 8
 - Spark 1.6
 - The [ICWSM 2011 Spinn3r dataset](http://www.icwsm.org/data/)
 - Our dataset of people extracted from Freebase.
+You can download it from [https://TODO](https://TODO) .

 The Spinn3r dataset must be converted to JSON format using the tool that we provide.
 You can find more details in the README in `src\main\java\ch\epfl\dlab\spinn3r\converter`.
 The reason for this requirement is that our format is more suitable for distributed processing, whereas the original dataset is stored in large non-splittable archives.